Project: VNI West - Impacted Landowner Consultation

 The Challenge:

-To enable the effective management of project social risk and to facilitate the regulatory approvals required to support the project's delivery, there is a need to build relationships with effected landowners to ensure that their interests are being represented and managed fairly throughout the route refinement and easement agreement process.
+To enable the effective management of project social risk and to facilitate the regulatory approvals required to support the project's delivery, there was a need to build relationships with effected landowners to ensure that their interests were being represented and managed fairly throughout the route refinement and easement agreement process.

 Project background: